fegaeze/fegaeze/README.md

 To make this process easy for you, I've gone ahead to group my projects into "organizations".
 They are:
 &nbsp;

-- [Ofega at Lambda School](https://github.com/Ofega-at-Lambda-School): This organization contains all the exercises, projects and challenges I worked on whilst at Lambda School.
+- **[Ofega at Lambda School](https://github.com/Ofega-at-Lambda-School)**: This organization contains all the exercises, projects and challenges I worked on whilst at Lambda School.
 Lambda School is a 9-month long remote coding boot-camp.

-- [Ofega Tech Exploration](https://github.com/UT-MSC-SWE): Sometimes, I take online courses on different aspects of technology.
+- **[Ofega Tech Exploration](https://github.com/UT-MSC-SWE)**: Sometimes, I take online courses on different aspects of technology.
 This organization contains a summary of things learnt as well as exploratory practice.
 It is also a place I can put my experimental projects.

-- [1000 Frontend Engineering Challenges](https://github.com/1000-Frontend-Engineering-Challenges): I enjoy building software.
+- **[1000 Frontend Engineering Challenges](https://github.com/1000-Frontend-Engineering-Challenges)**: I enjoy building software.
 I think the thrill for me is figuring out how to implement a specific feature or task, you know, the gotchas.
 On this note, I work on frontend engineering challenges put out by companies as part of their hiring process.
 I also try to journal about my experience cause it's cool to look back.
 &nbsp;

 <hr/>